Azure-Samples/azure-search-power-skills/AOAICustomSkills/README.md

 - A sample payload is provided in the *api-test.http* file.
 Replace the localhostBaseUrl variable with the base url of your container/local http environment.
 Once you install the Visual Studio REST Client extension, you can hit the Send Request button from that file.

+- The currently demonstrateded set of custom skills in this repo are about using chat completion models to do entity recognition, summarization and image-captioning.

 Languages:

 - ![python](https://img.shields.io/badge/language-python-orange)